Accelerating Research, Building the Usher Community, One Person at a Time

 The Usher Syndrome Coalition's "USH Trust" is the largest international contact database of individuals with Usher syndrome.
 Those who join the USH Trust are the first to learn about the latest research opportunities.
 But it is also our most powerful tool to accelerate research.
 Here's how:

-What is a clinical study?
-A clinical study (also called a clinical trial) is a carefully designed research project where scientists test whether a new treatment is safe and effective for humans.
-Most of the studies taking place now for people with Usher syndrome are focusing on the vision loss caused by RP.
-Researchers will identify the genetic changes, also called variants or mutations, in a specific section of a gene that is causing the gene to function differently.
-Genes are like instruction manuals inside our cells.
-When part of an instruction is written incorrectly or is completely left out, it can cause hearing loss, vision loss, and/or balance issues (as in Usher syndrome), or other symptoms in other syndromes or diseases.
+A clinical trial (also called a clinical study) is a carefully designed and regulated research project where scientists test whether a new treatment is safe and effective for humans.
+Researchers first identify the genetic changes (also called variants or mutations) in a specific section of a gene that is causing the gene to function differently.
+The gene's internal instructions may have a "spelling error," or maybe the instructions have been completely left out.
+These changes can cause hearing loss, vision loss, and/or balance issues (as in Usher syndrome), or other symptoms in other syndromes or diseases.
 Many current studies are testing drugs or editing genes to see if they can stop or reverse vision loss from retinitis pigmentosa (RP).
-Remember - in RP. photoreceptors, or light-sensitive cells in the eye slowly stop working over time.
-Researchers are working to stop that decline in vision.
+Remember - in RP, photoreceptors, or light-sensitive cells in the eye slowly stop working over time.
+Researchers are working to stop that from happening, thus preserving whatever vision is left, or, possibly reversing the vision loss.

 You may read that a study is double-masked and randomized.
-"Randomized" means participants are arbitrarily chosen and placed into one of two groups.
+"Randomized" means participants are placed into one of two groups in no particular order and with no specific requirements for either group.
+Another word for randomized is arbitrary.
 One group receives the treatment being tested, the others receive a sham (also known as a placebo or an inactive treatment), which does not have any of the treatment and will not cause harm.
-"Double-masked" means neither the patients nor the doctors know who received the treatment and who received the "sham."
-This helps make sure the results are fair and accurate.

 Why is enrollment so important and so hard?

-How did the USH Trust help?
 Some call the USH Trust a patient registry - a contact database where people with a specific condition can sign up and share simple demographics - your name, where you live, your date of birth, your Usher type (if you know it).
 We do not require genetic confirmation of your diagnosis.
 In many countries, that is just not available.
 And so, we want you to sign up if you've been "clinically" diagnosed (your doctor says you have Usher syndrome), or if your history and symptoms suggest you have Usher syndrome.
 If you have genetic confirmation of your diagnosis - great.
-You can indicate that with a simple yes/no question
+You can indicate that with a simple yes/no question.

 Why is genetic testing important?